pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 !!!
 Note
     For this Auth0 example, we have created a user in Auth0 in **User Management/Users**.
-    We will login to Pachyderm as this user once our IdP connection is completed.
+    We will log in to Pachyderm as this user once our IdP connection is completed.
     ![Auth0 Create User](../images/auth0-create-user.png)

-## 2- Set up an create an Idp-Pachyderm connector
+## 2- Set up and create an Idp-Pachyderm connector

 ### Create a connector configuration file
 To configure your Idp-Pachyderm integration, **create a connector configuration file** corresponding to your IdP.